avalentino/gsdview/doc/themes/sourceforge/README.txt

 ---------------------------------------------

 * SourceForge logo displayed in the sidebar of each page
-* SourceForge project links displayed in the sidebar (optional)
+* SourceForge project links displayed in the sidebar (optional).
 * additional links (provided via conf.py) displayed in the sidebar (optional)
 * `doctitle` displayed over the `relbar1` in the `master_doc`
 * different (and customizable) colours for todo directive